Scott Brown (politician): Post-U.S. ambassadorship

 In April 2022, it was reported that Brown would lead "The Competitiveness Coalition", a coalition formed in opposition to the proposed American Innovation and Choice Online Act (AICO).
 Organizations included in the coalition include the National Taxpayers Union, Americans for Prosperity, and the R Street Institute.

+2026 U.S. Senate campaign

-In June 2025, Brown launched his run in the 2026 United States Senate election in New Hampshire as a Republican.
+Brown ran as a Republican in the 2026 United States Senate election in New Hampshire, losing the Republican primary to former U.S. senator John E. Sununu on September 8, 2026.

 Political positions

 Brown meets President Barack Obama in the Oval Office, June 2010.

 Brown described himself as a moderate Republican during his tenure as a U.S. senator.
-He has said he is socially moderate and fiscally conservative, and a "pro-choice moderate Republican."
+He identifies as a social moderate and fiscal conservative, specifically a "pro-choice moderate Republican."
 In 2014, Brown said that he voted 50–50 with Democrats and Republicans and described himself as bipartisan.
 When a senator-elect, he identified himself as a "Reagan Republican" and said, "I'm going to be the only person down there who is going to be the independent voter and thinker ...
 I've always been the underdog in one shape or form."

 Analysis by University of Chicago's Boris Shor found that Brown's voting record as a state legislator was more liberal than two-thirds of Massachusetts Republican state legislators.
 Political observers noted that Brown supported abortion rights and opposed a constitutional amendment banning gay marriage, taking the position that such issues should be decided by individual states.
 As a state legislator, he also supported Massachusetts' universal healthcare legislation.

-Brown distanced himself from the Tea Party movement, stating that "[he's] not a Tea Party member."
+Brown publicly distanced himself from the Tea Party movement, stating that "[he's] not a Tea Party member."

 Brown's voting record as a U.S. Senator reflected his stated moderate positions.
 Congressional Quarterly found that Brown voted with President Obama's 2011 positions on legislation 69.6% of the time.
 According to GovTrack, Brown was the third most moderate Republican Senator during his tenure.
 Interest group ratings reflected this positioning: he received a lifetime 53% conservative rating from the American Conservative Union and a 50% liberal rating from the Americans for Democratic Action.
 The non-partisan National Journal gave him a 2012 rating of 54% conservative and 46% liberal.

 Brown's centrist approach, while praised by some for bipartisanship, drew criticism from movement conservatives who viewed him as a RINO or insufficiently conservative.